linode/docs/docs/products/compute/compute-instances/guides/placement-groups/index.md

 ## Affinity, enforcement, and compliance

 To distribute your compute instances in a placement group, we use the industry-recognized affinity standard.
-Pick from one of two types to serve as your "preferred container" type for your placement group:
+This standard supports two "preferred container" types:

 - **Affinity**.
-Your compute instances are physically close together, possibly on the same host.
-Set this as your preferred container if your application requirements value performance over availability.
+Compute instances are physically close together, possibly on the same host.
+This preferred container type is best for applications that require performance over availability.

 - **Anti-affinity**.
-Your compute instances are placed in separate fault domains, but they're still in the same region.
-Use this preferred container to better support a high-availability model.
+Compute instances are placed in separate fault domains, but they're still in the same region.
+This preferred container type better supports a high-availability model.

-In addition to selecting the Affinity Type, you select how it's enforced when you add more Compute Instances to the placement group.
+{{< note >}}
+During the limited availability phase, only the **Anti-affinity** preferred container type is supported.
+{{< /note >}}

+Placement groups also enforce the use of the preferred container type using one of two methods:

 - **Strict (Best practice)**.
-You can't add more compute instances to your placement group if your preferred container lacks capacity or is unavailable.
-For example, let's assume you've set **Anti-affinity** as your affinity type.
+You can't add more compute instances to your placement group if the preferred container lacks capacity or is unavailable.
+For example, let's assume the preferred container type is **Anti-affinity**.
 If you try to add a compute instance that's on the same host, or there's no capacity outside that host in the region, you get an error and can't add the compute instance.
-This helps you keep your placement group compliant, because you can only pick compute instances that fit your desired model.
+This helps you keep your placement group compliant, because you can only pick compute instances that fit the preferred container type.

 - **Flexible**.
-You can add more compute instances to your placement group even if they're outside your affinity type's preferred container.
-However, if you add one and it violates your affinity type, the placement group becomes non-compliant.
-Once the necessary capacity is available in the data center, we physically move the compute instance for you to fit your affinity type's preferred container and make it compliant again.
-This can work for you if you know you need to add more compute instances to your group in the future.
+You can add more compute instances to your placement group even if they're outside the preferred container type.
+However, if you add one and it violates the preferred container type, the placement group becomes non-compliant.
+Once the necessary capacity is available in the region, we physically move the compute instance for you to fit your preferred container type and make it compliant again.
+This can work for you if you know you need to add more compute instances in the future.

 ### Fix Non-compliance

 If a placement group becomes non-compliant, we're alerted and we'll bring it back into compliance as soon as possible.
 Non-compliance can only be fixed by Akamai staff. **_You can't fix it yourself_**.

-By design, a Strict placement group can't be made non-compliant when simply creating it or managing its Compute Instances.
-In rare cases, non-compliance can occur if we need to fail-over or migrate your Compute Instances for maintenance.
-Because of this, fixing non-compliance for Strict placement groups is prioritized over Flexible groups.
+By design, a Strict placement group can't be made non-compliant when simply creating it or managing its compute instances.
+In rare cases, non-compliance can occur if we need to fail-over or migrate your compute instances for maintenance.
+Fixing non-compliance for Strict placement groups is prioritized over Flexible groups.

 ## Create a placement group